 Bachelor of Architecture (BArch)

-Many architecture students choose to complete one or more internships to build professional connections, gain experience in the field, or begin accumulating hours required to become a licensed, registered architect.
-Students are not required to complete an internship but those who participate in internships graduate with unique experience and exposure to the profession.
-Internships are a great way to learn more about an organization, geographic location or specific area of architecture.
+Build professional connections, gain experience in the field, or begin accumulating hours required to become a licensed, registered architect.
+Although not required, students who participate in internships graduate with unique experience and valuable exposure to the profession.
+Internships are a great way to learn more about an organization, geographic location, or specific area of architecture.

 View the NCARB Handbook for Interns and Architects (PDF)